Loopers: Music

 The game's soundtrack was composed by Shinji Orito, Sōshi Hosoi, Donmaru, Hisashi Tenkyū, Shōyu and Sumi.
 Loopers has three theme songs: the opening theme "Senya Ichiya Vortex" (千夜一夜VORTEX), the ending theme "Fukaki Yumemishi" (フカキユメミシ), and "Kimi to no Takarasagashi" (君との宝探し) as an insert song.
 Each song is sung by Sana of the rock band Sajou no Hana.
 The Loopers Original Soundtrack was bundled with the limited and special edition releases of the game on May 28, 2021.
 It was released on Key Sounds Label bearing the catalog number KSLA-0184.

 Reception

 Loopers premiered as the No. 11 game sold on Getchu.com, a major redistributor of visual novel and domestic anime products, during the month of its release.
 It later ranked as the No. 8 most sold computer game in Japan in 2021.

+Fan reaction was to the English version was less positive.
+It was reported to be the lowest rated Key visual novel available in English by Western fans on the Visual Novel Database as of June 2023.